Escort Booking advice

 If you are extending the period, you can politely discuss how much more you should donate but don’t assume you will be offered a discount.

-This is common nowadays – Providers may ask for deposits and ID verification, especially long distance providers – this is to ensure their safety and your commitment.
+This is common nowadays – Providers may ask for deposits and ID verification, especially long distance providers – this is to ensure their safety and your commitment/honesty.

 If a provider doesn’t ask for ID, S/M links etc – Be wary!
 (Scammers are only interested in your cash).